 Extensible Code Editor

-better content analysis, and a modern programming interface, while
+provides better content analysis and a modern programming interface.

-matching the existing code in features and performance.
-It will not be
+The new system matches the existing code in features and performance.

 Using a native editable control allows you to use the editor on